Image

 Phase 3

-REDEFINE 3 is a study to find out how a new medicine called CagriSema affects heart and blood vessel diseases.
-Participants will be randomly chosen to receive either CagriSema or a placebo, which is a fake treatment with no effect.
-The medicine will be given once a week through a small injection in the stomach, thigh, or upper arm.
-The study will last up to 4.5 years.
+This research study examines how a new medicine called CagriSema affects heart and blood vessel diseases, like heart attacks and strokes.
+Participants will be randomly given either CagriSema or a placebo (a dummy medicine with no effect).
+The study medicine is injected once a week using a small needle in places like the stomach or upper arms.
+This study can last up to 4.5 years.

-To join, you must be at least 55 years old and have a body mass index (BMI) of 25 or more.
-You should have a history of heart attack, stroke, or other blood vessel problems.
-If you also have type 2 diabetes, you need to have been diagnosed at least 6 months ago and meet specific health criteria.
+To join, you must be a man or woman who is at least 55 years old and have a body mass index (BMI) of 25 or more.
+You also need to have a history of cardiovascular disease (CVD) such as a past heart attack or stroke.
+For those with type 2 diabetes, you must have been diagnosed at least 180 days before joining and have specific blood sugar levels.
+There are some conditions that might exclude you from participating, like recent heart issues or planned surgeries.

 Study details